NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 # Installation

 ## iTerm2
-Download the latest stable version from [HERE](https://www.iterm2.com/downloads.html) and run the installer.
+1. Download the latest stable version from [HERE](https://www.iterm2.com/downloads.html)
+2. Extract the compressed file and copy iTerm.app to your Application folder.
+3. Open iTerm and grant `Full Disk Access` as per the instructions.

+## Oh-My-ZSH
+1.